cometaj2/huckle/README.rst

 Supports
 --------

-Support automatic man page document for:
+- Support automatic man page document with the "help" command

-    - Every command, using the "help" keyword anywhere in a command line sequence.

-Supports HCLI version 1.0 semantics for:
+- Supports HCLI version 1.0 semantics for:

     - hal+json

-Supports responses for:
+- Supports responses for:

-    - application/json
+    - All media types

+- Supports streaming via STDIN/STDOUT with a fixed chunk size of 16834:

+    - It's possible to stream VERY large files.

 To Do
 -----
-Switch to httplib2 and urllib2 for more flexibility. restnavigator 1.0.1 is unmaintained.

 Support HCLI version 1.0 semantics for:

     - Collection+JSON